 We hope the Arctic Tracker provides an accurate picture of strategic competition in the Arctic as policymakers search for ways to enhance transparency of their military activities, develop confidence building measures, and create dialogue mechanisms to avoid conflict.

-This project is generously funded by The Lillian and Robert D. Stuart Jr. Center
+This project is generously funded by The Lillan and Robert D. Stuart Jr. Center